Code generation is central to hof.

 Multiple Templates

-There are extra watch flags if automatic detection doesn’t fully work.
+There are additional watch flags available if automatic detection misses files.

 On Using CUE

-You can safeuly use all the possibilities and power of CUE here.
+You can safely use all the possibilities and power of CUE here.

 Setup for Examples